top of page

 Sruthi Vijayachandran is a Rolling Stone–featured artist with a multifaceted background in dance, music, and theater.

-Sruthi began training in Bharatanatyam at the age of six and is a senior disciple of Nalini Prakash, co-artistic director of Spilling Ink and former chairperson of the American Dance Therapy Association.
+Sruthi began training in Bharatanatyam at the age of six and is a senior disciple of Nalini Prakash, co-artistic director of Spilling Ink and director of the dance/movement therapy and counseling program at Drexel University.
 She is also a grand disciple of Padma Shri Sudharani Raghupathy.
 Sruthi later continued under the guidance of Gayatri Ramaratnam at Silambam, Bangalore, where she assisted in teaching while growing as a performer.
-Awarded the Government of India’s scholarship for dance, Sruthi has performed across multiple cities and on prestigious stages including the International Centre for Performing Arts, Natyanjali, and Bharatiya Vidya Bhavan.
+Awarded the prestigious national scholarship from the Ministry of Culture, Government of India, Sruthi has performed across multiple cities and on distinguished stages including the International Centre for Performing Arts, Natyanjali, and Bharatiya Vidya Bhavan, among others.

 She has also trained briefly in Mohiniyattam under danseuse Vinaya Narayanan.
 Building on her classical roots, Sruthi expanded her repertoire with training in Bollywood and contemporary styles under The Shiamak Davar Institute of Performing Arts and Anila Rajan of Dance India Dance fame.